B2B Email Marketing Tips

 3. Email Body

-Within your email you will want to get the reader to click to your website or to call you.
+Within your email, you will want to get the reader to click on your website or to call you.
 This means it is critical you include lots of links and make your phone number prominent.
-The more links you have the more places they can click and the higher likelihood they will click.
-Therefore put in lots of links, just make sure they make sense and look natural.
+The more links you have, the more places they can click and the higher likelihood they will click.
+Therefore put in lots of links; just make sure they make sense and look natural.
 The other critical piece to remember is that many people view emails in a preview pane and never read them.
 This means you will want to put your most important information and items of your email at the top.
 This leads me to the call to action, which is basically a phrase telling the reader what you want them to do.
 You will want to put this near the top and again at the bottom.
-This way the reader sees this in the preview and is shown it again after they have read all the content.
-Calls to action have been proven to influence people to act so be sure to include them to increase your click through and contact rate.
-Finally make sure you also include a plain text option in addition to an HTML option when you send your email.
-That way if anyone is not using HTML they can still get your email.
-There are enough companies and people that HTML emails don’t work with that this is definitely worth while.
+This way, the reader sees this in the preview and is shown it again after they have read all the content.
+Calls to action have been proven to influence people to act, so be sure to include them to increase your click-through and contact rate.
+Finally, make sure you also include a plain text option in addition to an HTML option when you send your email.
+That way, if anyone is not using HTML, they can still get your email.
+There are enough companies and people that HTML emails don’t work with that this is definitely worthwhile.

 4. Day of the week to send

-The day that will get you the best open rate will depend on your business and who you sending the email to.
-If you are sending it to teenagers the best day will be different then secretary’s.
+The day that will get you the best open rate will depend on your business and to whom you were sending the email.
+If you are sending it to teenagers the best day will be different from secretary’s.
 For my business the best day is Friday.
 Many reports on the matter also suggest Tuesday.
 I would start with one of those two days and then see if you can get a day that will give you a better open rate.
 Don’t rule out weekends either.
 Some businesses have found Saturday to be their best day.
-When testing different days you need to make sure you send exactly the message, with exactly the same From line and Subject Line to ensure your comparison is valid.
+When testing different days, you need to make sure you send exactly the message, with exactly the same From Line and Subject Line, to ensure your comparison is valid.